 Intel formally announced its 9th generation Core mainstream desktop processors on October 8, 2018 at its Fall Launch Event in New York.
-So far, they have announced three members of this family.
+So far, Intel has announced three members of this new Intel desktop processor family.
 The prices below are the MSRP prices.
 Actual street prices are a currently little higher, especially for the Core i9-9900K.
 Supply is also a little tight so far.

 - Core i9-9900K (8-cores/16-threads) for $488.00

 - Core i7-9700K (8-cores/8-threads) for $374.00

 - Core i5-9600K (6-cores/6-threads) for $262.00

 First, the Core i9-9900K has a base clock speed of 3.60 GHz, a Turbo clock speed of 5.0 GHz, and 16MB of L3 cache.
 Next, the Core i7-9700K has a base clock speed of 3.60 GHz, a Turbo clock speed of 4.9 GHz, and 12MB of L3 cache.
 Finally, the Core i5-9600K has a base clock speed of 3.70 GHz, a Turbo clock speed of 4.6 GHz, and 9MB of L3 cache.
 All of these processors are aimed at gaming and general desktop usage.
 They are competitors to AMD’s Ryzen 2xxx mainstream desktop processors.

 You may have noticed that Intel has dropped hyper-threading (HT) from the Core i7 line.
 This was is something the Core i7 has always had, and it was one of the main differentiators over the Core i5 line in the past.
 The lack of HT means a loss of about 25-30% of your overall CPU capacity when you have the same number of physical cores.